amitkparekh/CoGeLoT/README.md

 Additionally, I've tried to work in a constrained, clean, and robust manner.
 I hope that helps you as much as it helped me.

+> [!NOTE]
+> This project is codenamed `cogelot` so that's what the library is called to prevent needing to rewrite everything.

 ### Limitations on further development

 > [!WARNING]